silshack/spring2014/_posts/exercises/2014-03-21-githubcollab.md

 Pair up.
 Each person pick a team (one team per person).
 Make a new branch in Nitrous.
 For Your partner's team, add these labels to the file:

 * Win-Loss Record:
-* Numebr of Times in the Tournament:
+* Number of Times in the Tournament:
 * Coach:

 Commit these changes and push them up to your branch.
 Have your partner enter this information into the file and open a pull request.
-Merge it whne it's correct.
+Merge it when it's correct.

 # What to turn in